pepaslabs/LearningRxSwift/lesson3.8_doOn/README.md

 ## Problem statement

-Modiy the solution from [Lesson 3.6](../lesson3.6_interval) to produce a side-effect for each "hello" which is generated, using 'func doOn'.
+Modiy the solution from [Lesson 3.6](../lesson3.6_interval) to produce a side-effect for each "hello" which is generated, using `func doOn`.

 ### Problem project